hackersatcambridge/intro-to-programming/README.md

 * Go to the `workshop-1` or `workshop-2` folder location _(where you've unzipped/cloned the intro-to-programming folder)_

 * You will be using either normal navigation for this (_i.e visually, by navigating through folders_) or the `command line`.
-If you've successfully installed [Visual Studio Code](https://code.visualstudio.com/Download) there is also the option to `Open Folder` in there, then use `View` -> `Integrated Terminal` (alternatively, get in the habbit of using keyboard shortcuts: [Ubuntu](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf), [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf), [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf))
+If you've successfully installed [Visual Studio Code](https://code.visualstudio.com/Download) there is also the option to `Open Folder` in there, then use `View` -> `Integrated Terminal` (alternatively, get in the habit of using keyboard shortcuts: [Ubuntu](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf), [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf), [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf))
 * `yarn`

     _This installs all other required dependecies for you_